egarcia28/CAD/README.md

 ## CAD_MultiPartStudio

 ### Description
 The intent of this assignment, much like the swing arm was to prepare us for the onshape certification test.
 The goal of this assignment being to prepare for the multi-part studio aspect of the certification test.
 This specific practice was to model a vaccum pump, using a singular part studio.
+Similarlly to the swing arm, there were multiple steps/dimension changes to expose different waknesses/flaws in our design.
 ### Evidence